fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 #### Proposed Projects

-A place to list rumoured projects for further research, and vapourware, projects that have been planned but no usable code has been written yet.
+A place to list rumoured projects for further research, apps whose developers have expressed interest in implementing AP, and vapourware projects that have been planned but no usable code has been written yet.

 * [Communecter](https://github.com/pixelhumain/) - already supports ActivityStreams, [plans to implement the rest of AP](https://www.loomio.org/d/Y8kHSzPE/activitypub-as-a-decentralized-oae-infrastructure-/3).
 Codebase is currently being [refactored into a set of smaller components](https://www.loomio.org/d/Y8kHSzPE/activitypub-as-a-decentralized-oae-infrastructure-/19).

+* [Dreamwidth](https://github.com/dreamwidth/dw-free/issues/2337) - a blogging engine forked from LiveJournal.

 * [Indienet](https://source.ind.ie/indienet) - [homepage](https://indienet.info/) - projects goals seem similar to the federated homepages of the IndieWeb, but federated using AP.